Cloudy with a Chance of Meatballs 2: Plot

-Flint, Chester, and Barb track down the FLDSMDFR, but after meeting and befriending some living marshmallows it created, Flint defies Chester and refuses to use the BS-USB.
-However, Chester inadvertently inserts the device into the machine himself, revealing it to be a hacking device designed to reprogram it.
-With the FLDSMDFR now under his control, Chester disposes of Flint and starts capturing foodimals, intent on using them as the key ingredients for Live Corp's upcoming line of food bars, as he discovered that the FLDSMDFR's food tastes better than average food.
-The marshmallows rescue Flint and reunite him with Tim.
-The duo realize that, without the FLDSMDFR, the existing foodimals will die out.
-As Flint offers his condolences, he is surprised to discover that the foodimals, having watched archive footage of him creating the FLDSMDFR, revere him as their creator.
-Inspired, Flint vows to save the island.
+Flint, Chester and Barb track down the FLDSMDFR.
+Flint watches it create sentient marshmallows, who immediately befriend him, and realizes Sam was right.
+He defies Chester and refuses to shut down the FLDSMDFR, but he personally inserts the BS-USB, now revealed to be a reprogramming device, into the machine.
+With the FLDSMDFR now under his control, Chester disposes of Flint and starts capturing foodimals, planning to use them as the key ingredients for Live Corp's upcoming line of food bars.
+The marshmallows rescue Flint and reunite him with Tim and Barry where Flint explains to his father about Chester's plot while also feeling guilty for his mistakes.
+The Lockwoods realize that, without the FLDSMDFR, the entire ecosystem will die out.
+As Flint offers his condolences, he discovers that the foodimals, having watched archived footage of the FLDSMDFR's creation, revere him as their creator.
+An inspired Flint vows to save the island.

-Tim and the foodimals catapult Flint and Barry into the unfinished Live Corp base.
-Some captive foodimals are freed by Barry, and they help fight off the company's employees.
-Flint confronts Chester, who threatens to turn his friends into food bars as well.
-When Barb begins to show reluctance, Chester dismisses her and battles Flint alone.
-Flint uses his "Party in a Box" invention to beat him and frees his friends.
-Chester attempts to escape with the FLDSMDFR, and is pursued by the foodimals and Flint's group.
-Barb turns on Chester for his abuse and steals the machine back, while Chester is eaten by the Cheespider.
-Flint returns the FLDSMDFR to where it was found, frees it from Chester's control, and reconciles with his friends.
+Tim and the foodimals catapult Flint and Barry into the Live Corp base on the island.
+Barry frees many captive foodimals, who battle the company's employees, while Flint confronts Chester, who threatens to make food bars out of his friends as well.
+When Barb begins showing reluctance, Chester furiously dismisses her and battles Flint alone as he uses his Celebrationator to defeat him and ensure his friends' safety.
+Chester attempts to escape with the FLDSMDFR, but the group and their allies, including Barb, who has finally had enough of her superior's abuse, intercept him and reclaim the machine as Chester is then swallowed whole by the Cheespider.

+The next day, Flint returns the FLDSMDFR to where it was found, frees it from Chester's control and reconciles with his friends, with Barb joining the group.
 The residents of Swallow Falls return to their proper homes, adapting to the altered ecosystem and happily continuing their lives.
-The FLDSMDFR continues creating foodimals, which live and co-exist peacefully alongside the islanders.
+The FLDSMDFR continues creating foodimals, which coexist peacefully with the islanders.